Docker compose

 digiRunner | Quick Deployment Guide with Docker Compose

-This guide will walk you through the steps of deploying the open-source version of digiRunner using Docker Compose.
+This section walks you through deploying the open-source version of digiRunner using Docker Compose.

 Prerequisites

-Before starting the installation, ensure your host environment meets the following conditions:
+Before starting the installation, ensure your host environment meets the following requirements:

 Hardware Requirements